Organ donation

 The most common type is kidney donation, when one kidney is removed from a healthy individual and transplanted into someone else, often a relative.

-In recent years, it has also become possible to donate part of a liver.
+It is also possible to donate part of a liver.

 Living donation is obviously a major decision and every person who comes forward undergoes a thorough assessment.